Skip to content

 Tip

-There are 7 surrounding screw holes but only 5 of them are used to mount this bearing.
+There are 7 screw holes around the bearing but only 5 of them are used to mount it.

 Step 5: Intermediate shaft assembly